Sparks Fly (song): Music and lyrics

-Swift wrote "Sparks Fly" alone.
-According to Swift, the song is about an irresistible but dangerous love affair with strong connection and chemistry.
-It is a pop rock and country pop song.
+Swift wrote "Sparks Fly" by herself and produced it with Nathan Chapman.
+Set over a tempo of 115 beats per minute, it is a pop rock, country pop, and power pop song.
 In Taste of Country, Amanda Hensel commented that "Sparks Fly" straddles the perceived boundary between country and pop.
 Ed Masley of The Arizona Republic called the song "a perfect blend of '70s arena rock and country".
-The production incorporates dynamic electric guitars and subtle fiddles.
+The production is led by acoustic guitars, alternating between strumming and arpeggios, while also incorporating electric guitars and subtle fiddles.
+The electric guitars are layered, using techniques that include palm mute rhythms, ostinato motifs, tremolo effects, and melodic counterpoints.

+According to Swift, the song is about an irresistible but dangerous love affair with strong connection and chemistry.
 In the lyrics, which feature fairy-tale imagery, the narrator talks about her obsession with a green-eyed boy, wanting to kiss him in the rain and waiting for him to lead her to private spaces.
 In the refrain, the narrator begs her love interest to "Drop everything now" and meet her in the pouring rain; Jonathan Keefe in Country Universe deemed this part the track's hook.
 The lyrics mentioning love under the rain recall many of Swift's previous songs from her second album Fearless (2008), including the title track, "Hey Stephen", and "Forever & Always".

 The second verse of the 2010 album version replaces some lyrics in the original version such as, "Cause my heart is beating fast and you are beautiful," and includes new lyrics such as, "My mind forgets to remind me you're a bad idea."
 Chris Willman from Yahoo!
 Music commented that the new lyrics portray the narrator as more confident.
 Additionally, the album version leaves out the banjo on the original.
 According to Theon Weber of The Village Voice, the lyric, "Gimme something that'll haunt me when you're not around," is an allusion to sex.